FineFindus/udisks-rs/README.md

 ## Documentation

 While this crate provides documentation for the handwritten code, the generated types may be lacking.
 In this case it is recommended to use the official [documentation](https://storaged.org/doc/udisks2-api/latest/).

+### Internationalization

+This crate uses the same localization as `UDisks2`, which uses gettext.
+If the locale is left unset, English will be used.